BopenStarbound/BopenStarbound/README.md

  * Run `cd vcpkg && ./bootstrap-vcpkg.sh`
  * Lastly, run ``` export VCPKG_ROOT=~/vcpkg && export PATH=$VCPKG_ROOT:$PATH ```
  * This last command makes vcpkg added to the current terminal path.
 This lasts only while the terminal is active, and will have to be rerun for new terminal instances.
-* Download the source code [here](https://github.com/OpenStarbound/OpenStarbound/archive/refs/heads/main.zip).
+* Download the source code [here](https://github.com/BopenStarbound/BopenStarbound/archive/refs/heads/main.zip).
 This is the current code in main.
 Unpack the code to your downloads folder.
 * Unpack the zip, and open it up.
-Navigate to OpenStarbound-main/source using the terminal -> `cd ~/Downloads/OpenStarbound-main`.
+Navigate to BopenStarbound-main/source using the terminal -> `cd ~/Downloads/BopenStarbound-main`.
 Then navigate to the source folder, using `cd source`.
   <details>
    <summary>If using an Arm Mac</summary>

     * While in the source folder in your terminal, run ` cmake --preset macos-arm-release `.
 This will get dependencies.
     * After that command has finished, run ` cmake --build --preset macos-arm-release `.
 Wait for this to finish, then go to Finder.
-Navigate to the OpenStarbound-main folder using Finder.
+Navigate to the BopenStarbound-main folder using Finder.
     * There will be a folder called <b>dist</b>.
 Inside dist will be your game files, but you still need to do a few more things to run it.
-    * First, in the OpenStarbound-main folder, there will be lib.
+    * First, in the BopenStarbound-main folder, there will be lib.
 Open lib, and open the osx folder.
 Inside is libsteam_api.dylib.
-Copy this file, and paste it into OpenStarbound-main/dist, so that it is in the same directory as the game files.
+Copy this file, and paste it into BopenStarbound-main/dist, so that it is in the same directory as the game files.
-    * Navigate back to OpenStarbound-main/lib/osx, and open up the folder arm64.
+    * Navigate back to BopenStarbound-main/lib/osx, and open up the folder arm64.
 Here, rename libdiscord_game_sdk.dylib to discord_game_sdk.dylib.
 The name must be that, or else the game won't be able to load.
     * Grab the packed.pak file from your current Starbound install.
 It will be located in the assets folder.
-Copy that file into OpenStarbound-main/assets.
+Copy that file into BopenStarbound-main/assets.
     * Make a new file called sbinit.config (Make sure it is .config, not .somethingelse), and copy and paste in the sbinit.config text from above, located right underneath the title Building.
-Place sbinit.config inside OpenStarbound-main/dist.
+Place sbinit.config inside BopenStarbound-main/dist.
 To make a new file, open the program called TextEdit on your mac, paste in the sbinit.config text from above, and click File (located at the very top of your screen), then click Save.
 It will prompt you, asking where to save it.
-Save As: sbinit.config, Where: Navigate to OpenStarbound-main/dist.
+Save As: sbinit.config, Where: Navigate to BopenStarbound-main/dist.
 Find the file you just saved, and rename it to get rid of the wrong extension, making sure the full name and extension looks like sbinit.config.
     * You can now run the game by double clicking on the file called starbound in dist/.
 If it says unverified developer, open up the same folder where the game is in in the terminal. ` xattr -d com.apple.quarantine starbound `, which will get rid of the lock on the file.
 If that doesn't work, run ` sudo spctl --master-disable ` to allow all unverified apps.
   </details>
   <details>
     <summary>If using an Intel Mac</summary>

      * While in the source folder in your terminal, run ` cmake --preset macos-release `.
 This will get dependencies.
      * After that command has finished, run ` cmake --build --preset macos-release `.
 Wait for this to finish, then go to Finder.
-Navigate to the OpenStarbound-main folder using Finder.
+Navigate to the BopenStarbound-main folder using Finder.
      * There will be a folder called <b>dist</b>.
 Inside dist will be your game files, but you still need to do a few more things to run it.
-     * First, in the OpenStarbound-main folder, there will be lib.
+     * First, in the BopenStarbound-main folder, there will be lib.
 Open lib, and open the osx folder.
 Inside is libsteam_api.dylib.
-Copy this file, and paste it into OpenStarbound-main/dist, so that it is in the same directory as the game files.
+Copy this file, and paste it into BopenStarbound-main/dist, so that it is in the same directory as the game files.
-     * Navigate back to OpenStarbound-main/lib/osx, and open up the folder x64.
+     * Navigate back to BopenStarbound-main/lib/osx, and open up the folder x64.
 Here, rename libdiscord_game_sdk.dylib to discord_game_sdk.dylib.
 The name must be that, or else the game won't be able to load.
      * Grab the packed.pak file from your current Starbound install.
 It will be located in the assets folder.
-Copy that file into OpenStarbound-main/assets.
+Copy that file into BopenStarbound-main/assets.
      * Make a new file called sbinit.config (Make sure it is .config, not .somethingelse), and copy and paste in the sbinit.config text from above, located right underneath the title Building.
-Place sbinit.config inside OpenStarbound-main/dist.
+Place sbinit.config inside BopenStarbound-main/dist.
 To make a new file, open the program called TextEdit on your mac, paste in the sbinit.config text from above, and click File (located at the very top of your screen), then click Save.
 It will prompt you, asking where to save it.
-Save As: sbinit.config, Where: Navigate to OpenStarbound-main/dist.
+Save As: sbinit.config, Where: Navigate to BopenStarbound-main/dist.
 Find the file you just saved, and rename it to get rid of the wrong extension, making sure the full name and extension looks like sbinit.config.
      * You can now run the game by double clicking on the file called starbound in dist/.
 If it says unverified developer, open up the same folder where the game is in in the terminal. ` xattr -d com.apple.quarantine starbound `, which will get rid of the lock on the file.
 If that doesn't work, run ` sudo spctl --master-disable ` to allow all unverified apps.

   </details>